OndrejRitomsky/toolbox/json/README.md

 	JsonDeinit(&value);

 	JsonPrintContext context = JsonPrintContextInit(nullptr);
-	char* buffer = JsonValuePrint(&context, &value, true, nullptr); // return buffer is owned by printcontext
+	/// returned buffer is owned by printcontext char* buffer = JsonValuePrint(&context, &value, true, nullptr); /
 	// ... use buffer

-	buffer = JsonValuePrint(&context, &value, true, nullptr); // if buffer is not needed anymore, printcontext can be reused
+	// if buffer is not needed anymore, printcontext can be reused buffer = JsonValuePrint(&context, &value, true, nullptr);

 	JsonPrintContextDeinit(&context);
 ```